 Sea Link Interconnector

-Sea Link is a new offshore HVDC link between Suffolk and Kent, the purpose of which is to take the power brought in by East Anglia One North (EA1N), East Anglia Two (EA2), Nautilus, Eurolink and Sizewell from Suffolk down to Kent to distribute within the Thames Valley where it is needed.
+Sea Link is a National Grid Electricity Transmission (NGET), High Voltage Direct Current (HVDC) link between Suffolk and Kent, supposedly to improve transmission network resilience.
+The plans currently involve potential landfall through the North Warren between Aldeburgh and Thorpeness.
+It is meant to take excess power brought onshore by East Anglia One North (EA1N), East Anglia Two (EA2), Nautilus and LionLink, from Suffolk down to Kent to distribute within the Thames Valley where it will actually be used.

 This means there are now five confirmed energy projects planned to connect to the grid in the Leiston area.